 On the main road across the Ooty Lake is Thread Needle museum and the wax museum.
 I opted to visit the Thread Needle museum.
 In this museum, they have showcased many designs of flowers and leaves made of different threads.

 The museum is one of its kinds and I had never seen anything like before.
 There were approx 120 varieties of flowers and leaves displayed in a big hall.
 According to the museum guide, 50 people constantly worked for 12 years to create this from 6 crores (60 Million) meters of thread.
 They were selling the replica of some flowers in a small shop outside the museum.

 I returned to the hotel to pick up my luggage as I had an afternoon Nilgiri toy train from Ooty to Mettupalayam.
 There are many places to see in Ooty and it is a good place to relax.

 Before traveling to Ooty and Coonoor I noted names of some of the top restaurants/eating joints from the travel websites.
 Unfortunately, 3 places I visited were only good in ambiance and decor the food was very average.
 Infect, I liked the snacks and bakery items selling in small shops.
 After some disappointment at restaurants, I went to the shops where I saw some local people eating.
 As usual, this turned out a good decision.

 I returned from Ooty by the Nilgiri toy train.
 My returned journey by toy train from Ooty to Mettupalayam Road was through beautiful landscapes and tea gardens.

 It is advisable to visit Mysore along with Ooty because it is just 125 Km.
 There are so many places to visit in culturally enrich Mysore.

 Few things to remember while visiting Ooty and Coonoor –

-Taxi is a most convenient way for travel to Ooty.
+Taxi is the most convenient way to travel to Ooty.